moretrim/ccHFM/README.markdown

   [HFM/#176]: https://github.com/SighPie/HFM/pull/176
   [HPM/#161]: https://github.com/arkhometha/Historical-Project-Mod/pull/161

-- Fixes to the “Annex Korea” decision, aiming to resolve the following two situations (pending [HFM/#177], [HPM/#189]):
+- Fixes to the *Annex Korea* decision, aiming to resolve the following two situations (pending [HFM/#177], [HPM/#189]):
   * late game liberation crises that would fizzle when going to war over Korea
   * Japanese conquest of Korea against the player